lxtGH/GALD-DGCNet/README.md

-## state of the art models on cityscape data set
+## state of the art models on Cityscapes dataset

 Method | Conference | Backbone | mIoU(\%)
 ---- | --- | --- | ---